Irolyn-Jailbreak/Irolyn-Jailbreak/README.md

 🚀 Direct Installation: Once an app or tweak is selected, Irolyn facilitates direct installation onto the device, bypassing the need for a traditional jailbreak.<br>
 🚀 User-Friendly Interface: The app offers a simple and intuitive interface, making it easy for users to navigate and install their desired software quickly.<br>
 🚀 Wide Range of Apps and Tweaks: Irolyn offers an extensive collection of apps and tweaks, categorized by repo for easy browsing.<br>
-🚀iOS/iPadOS 18 Compatibility: Works perfectly on iOS 18 and iPadOS 18, including versions 18.2<br>
+🚀iOS/iPadOS 18 Compatibility: Works perfectly on iOS 18 and iPadOS 18, including versions 18.2 jailbreak<br>
 🚀 Quick & Easy Installation: The installation process is fast, straightforward, and user-friendly.<br>

 <br><br><br>